Sinentlahla219081328/LibraryManagementSystem/README.md

    - Locate the `LibraryMain` class in the project.
    - Right-click on `LibraryMain` and select the **Run** option to start the application.

----

-This README provides clear instructions for setting up and running the project.
-Enjoy managing your library!